pyeventsourcing/eventsourcing/docs/topics/domain.rst

 Create new aggregate by calling the aggregate class directly
 ------------------------------------------------------------

-A new event sourced aggregate can be created by calling the aggregate class directly.
+An aggregate can be "created" by calling the aggregate class directly.
 You don't actually need to define a class method to do this, although you may wish to express your project's ubiquitous language by doing so.

-Calling the aggregate class directly will firstly create a created event (an instance of the aggregate's created event class) and use that event object to construct an instance of the aggregate class.
+Calling the aggregate class directly will firstly create a "created" event (an instance of the aggregate's "created" event class) and use that event object to construct an instance of the aggregate class.

 .. code:: python

     class MyAggregate(Aggregate):
-        class Created(Aggregate.Created):
+        class Started(Aggregate.Created):
             pass